marcosviniciuszz/marcosviniciuszz/README.md

 ## Hi there 👋

-- 🔭 I’m currently working With .NET, Laravel and VueJS
+- 🔭 I’m currently working With .NET and Laravel
 - ⚡ Fun fact: I love FPS games

 ##